bartvanerp/ViSQOL_metric/README.md

 ViSQOL (Virtual Speech Quality Objective Listener) is an objective, full-reference metric for perceived audio quality.
 It uses a spectro-temporal measure of similarity between a reference and a test speech signal to produce a MOS-LQO (Mean Opinion Score - Listening Quality Objective) score.
 MOS-LQO scores range from 1 (the worst) to 5 (the best).

+## What is new/added with respect to the Google repository?
+This repository is specifically targetted towards using the metric for comparing speech-enhancement algorithms.
+Two folders and a bash script have been added: audio, results and calculate_metric.sh.
+The files that you wish to evaluate can be put in the corresponding folders in the audio folder.
+The postfix is used to combine reference and degraded files.
+The bash script saves the results into the results folder with a timestamp of execution.
+Because the algorithms are commonly implemented in the Julia language, direct use of ViSQOL is not suitable because of invalid headers.
+Therefore the audio files are first processed using ffmpeg and resampled to 16kHz.

 ## Table of Contents
 - [Features](#features)
 - [Build](#build)